 When your son or daughter begins playing a sport for the first time, there are many things that might make you nervous.
 How to explain sportsmanship?
-What if he or she gets hurt?
+How can I help them stay safe while playing sports?
 But what parents might not consider when their child shows an initial interest in a particular sport is how that passion can take a toll on their finances.

 As a child becomes more skilled at a sport, the minimal per-season fee can increase to become a costly commitment, especially if you have multiple children who want to participate.
 The necessary items for a child to be on a sports team, league and tournament deposits, coaching fees, travel costs, equipment, uniforms and other apparel, can not only take up space in your home, but they can also clear out your wallet, costing up to thousands of dollars per year!

-Cutting down on these expenses doesn’t have to mean giving up the game.
+Cutting down on the cost of kids’ sports doesn’t have to mean giving up the game.
 Here are some money saving tips that can help your child, and your finances, win:

 When your child is still deciding which sport he or she likes best, there’s no need to invest in expensive equipment that might only gather dust in a couple months.
 Only buy what is necessary until he or she finds the right fit.